What is a Buyback?

 - The charges are ₹20+GST per order for applying for a buyback in a tender offer.
 The charges are non-refundable irrespective of whether the order is accepted, rejected or failed.
 If multiple orders are placed, charges will be levied accordingly.
 Statutory charges are also applicable.
 To learn more about charges, see What are the various statutory charges like stamp duty and taxes etc.?

-- The amount in a buyback is received after deducting the buyback tax.
-The company buying back the shares in a tender offer or open-market offer pays all taxes on the buyback offer.
+- The company buying back the shares in a tender offer or open-market offer pays all taxes on the buyback offer.
 Buyback transactions are shown separately in the Console tax P&L, and there won’t be any additional tax liability in such a case.

 Visit zerodha.com/varsity/chapter/five-corporate-actions-and-its-impact-on-stock-prices to know more about the buyback of shares and other corporate actions.